connctd/digitalstrom/README.md

 # How to use

+## Local access

 ### Create new account instance

     account := *digitalstrom.NewAccount()

 ### Register an Application

 To avoid a handling with ``userName`` and ``password``, each app could register at the dS server in order to receive an application token.
 This token will be used to perform an application login.
 This library requires the application token in order to work.
-Only register an application once.
+Register an application only once.
 The application token stays valid until the user deletes the access rights manually at the dS server side.

     token, err := account.RegisterApplication("username","userpassw","application name")